robcarver17/pysystemtrade/docs/production.md

 email_server: 'smtp.anemailadress.com'
 ```

-Reports are run automatically every day by the run reports process (FIX ME LINK), but you can also run ad-hoc reports in the interactive diagnostics tool (FIX ME LINK).
+Reports are run automatically every day by the [run reports](#run-all-reports) process, but you can also run ad-hoc reports in the [interactive diagnostics](#reports) tool.
 Ad hoc reports can be emailed or displayed on screen.

-Full details of reports are given later FIX ME LINK.
+Full details of reports are given [here](#reports-1).

 # Positions and order levels